This post may contain affiliate links. Please read our disclosure policy.

 - Flour: You only need two tablespoons for a cup and half of dry chickpeas.
 The flour helps to absorb the moisture from the herbs and onions and bind it together.

 - Baking powder: This is optional, but I recommend adding it right before baking or frying the falafel.
 It’s a raising agent that helps to give it a light and fluffy texture.

 - Seasonings: Salt and pepper, cumin and coriander.

 How to make falafel

 The first step of making this falafel recipe happens in advance of actually cooking the recipe.
-You need to soak dry chickpeas with enough water to cover them completely.
+You need to soak dry chickpeas with enough water to cover them completely at room temperature.
 After a few hours (or ideally 12 hours overnight), the chickpeas will absorb most of the water and double in size.
 Don’t cook the chickpeas.
 They will stay raw, but soaking them will soften them enough to use in this recipe.

 Make falafel patties